50 fun-packed things to do in the summer holidays

 Have a family competition to see who can come up with the best smoothie recipe.
 Cheat sheet right here...

-And then if the sun ever comes out for more than 10 minutes, cool off with these fab ice lolly recipes.
+And then if the sun is shining cool off with these fab ice lolly recipes.

 Strike it lucky with a game or two of bowling at your local alley.